gofore/planmill-timereport-cli/README.md

     ```
     You can place the config.json wherever you like and point to it using `--config` flag.
 Default search locations include _current directory_ and _`~/.config/planmill/`_
 5. Run `npm start` and enjoy!

+6. Make a symlink to npm start command to your `/usr/local/bin` or similar to make this CLI available everywhere